Summary for Tegenaria domestica (Araneae)

 0m to 490m

-T. domestica is widely distributed in much of Britain, but more scattered in the west and north.
-It is widely distributed in Europe (Maurer 1992) and has colonised many other parts of the world as a result of transportation by man.
+Tegenaria domestica is widely distributed in much of Britain, but more scattered in the west and north.
+It is widely distributed in Europe (Maurer 1992) and has colonised many other parts of the world as a result of transportation by humans.

 Habitat and ecology

-Almost entirely found within buildings although Bristowe (1958) reported finding the species in the entrance to dry caves and in hollow trees.
+Found most commonly within buildings and adjacent gardens.
+Bristowe (1958) reported finding the species in the entrance to dry caves and in hollow trees.
 Adults of both sexes have been recorded throughout the year, but mostly from spring to mid-summer and autumn.